cfpb/source-code-policy/18f-source-code-policy.md

 18F also hereby adopts an **open-development first policy**.
 Whenever possible, 18F will begin development in the open.
 If code is developed first in private, the 18F DevOps team will lead an interdisciplinary review to ensure that open-sourcing the code will not result in privacy violations or security vulnerabilities.

 When contracting developer services, **18F will require vendors to use FOSS and develop open-source code** wherever possible, given the rationale above.

+### Get in touch

+Leave an issue, or make a pull request to this repository.
+To contact us privately, email 18F@gsa.gov.